ming-ddtechcg/nuodb-operator/README.md

 # The NuoDB Operator
 The NuoDB Kubernetes Operator deploys the NuoDB Community Edition (CE) database on OpenShift 3.11 or 4.
 It also supports either ephemeral or persistent storage options with configurations to run NuoDB Insights, a visual database monitoring Web UI, and start a sample SQL application (ycsb) to quickly generate a user-configurable SQL workload against the database.

+The NuoDB Community Edition (CE) feature set is rich enough to allow first time users to experience all the benefits and value points of NuoDB including:

+(1) Ease of scale-out to meet changing application throughput requirements (2) Continuous availability even in the event of common network, hardware, and software failures (3) NuoDB database and workload visual monitoring with NuoDB Insights (4) ANSI SQL
+(5) ACID transactions

+To PoC the NuoDB Enterprise Edition (EE) which also allows users to scale the Storage Manager (SM) database process, contact NuoDB Sales at sales@nuodb.com for a PoC time-based enterprise edition license.

 This page is organized in the following sections:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Install Prerequisites](#Install-Prerequisites)